wlads/reefpoints/_posts/2013-04-20-my-response-to-richard-stallman.md

 published: true
 ---

-This is not a numbers game you want it to be.
+This is not the numbers game you want it to be.

 In your recent [email to CSAIL](http://pastebin.com/DVysCXPj) you go out of your way to make a political point about how the number of deaths